-These gluten-free vegan gingerbread cookies are perfect for holiday gifting.
+These gluten-free, vegan molasses cookies are perfect for holiday gifting.
 Place a batch in a cellophane bag or cardboard box and add a pretty ribbon and a gift tag for an easy and delicious homemade Christmas gift.

 More homemade holiday food gift ideas